shapelets/khiva-python/docs/text/how_to_contribute.rst

 `git push`

-4. Open a Pull Request to merge the feature branch in to develop.
+4. Open a Pull Request to merge the feature branch in to `master`.
 Currently, a pull request has to be reviewed at least by one person.

 5. Finally, delete the feature branch.

-6. Move back to develop branch.
+6. Move back to `master` branch.
-`git checkout develop`
+`git checkout master`

 7. Pull the latest changes.
 `git pull`